trevorrjohn/android-starter/README.md

 # Android Starter

 This is a minimalistic project setup for test driving an android application with Robolectric.
-It uses: Maven, Robolectric, Fest assertions, Roboguice, Android 4.2.2
+It uses: Maven, Robolectric, Fest assertions, Roboguice, Android 4.3

 The goal is for use to be able to create a new project using this template, and get running quickly using Android Studio.

-This project assumes your Android SDK is installed in $HOME/android-sdk
+This project assumes your Android SDK is installed in $ANDROID_HOME

-1. Setup Android in $HOME/android-sdk
+1. Install android-sdk (`brew install android-sdk`)
+2. Export `ANDROID_HOME` environment variable (`export ANDROID_HOME=/usr/local/opt/android-sdk`)
+3. Setup Maven (`./script/setup`)
-2. Create a new project
+4. Create a new project using the instructions below (`./script/create-project...`)
-3. Setup Android 4.2.2 in your local maven repo
-4. Open the project in Android Studio
+4. Open the project in Android Studio (Not 'Import')
 5. Run Tests via Android Studio (Ensure jUnit is configured)
-6. Run Tests via Maven (`mvn clean test`)
+6. Run Tests via Maven (`$ mvn clean test`)
 7. Code!